electron/electron/docs/api/dialog.md

   * `cancelId` Integer (optional) - The value will be returned when user cancels the dialog instead of clicking the buttons of the dialog.
 By default it is the index of the buttons that have "cancel" or "no" as label, or 0 if there is no such buttons.
-On macOS and Windows the index of "Cancel" button will always be used as `cancelId`, not matter whether it is already specified.
+On macOS and Windows the index of the "Cancel" button will always be used as `cancelId` even if it is specified.
   * `noLink` Boolean (optional) - On Windows Electron will try to figure out which one of the `buttons` are common buttons (like "Cancel" or "Yes"), and show the others as command links in the dialog.
 This can make the dialog appear in